abbbi/virtnbdbackup/README.md

 and thawed.

 `Note:`
-> It is highly recommended to have an qemu agent running within the virtual
+> It is highly recommended to have an qemu agent running in the virtual
 > domain to ensure file system consistency during backup!